-Campus Public Safety Officers will respond to and investigate all requests, incidents and reported crimes on campus.
-Officers are authorized to respond and investigate incidents through the authority granted by the COCC Board of Directors, and as mutually agreed upon with local law enforcement.
+Campus Public Safety Officers will respond to and handle all requests for assistance, incidents and reported crimes against college property.
+Officers are authorized to respond and handle incidents through the authority granted by the COCC Board of Directors, and as mutually agreed upon with local law enforcement agencies.